iyaniwura/Hackathon2020/README.md

   * without  quarantine
   * with quarantine
 * Use numerical simulation (in Python) to determine the effect different intervention strategies on local outbreak prevention and disease control; (Perhaps) BCCDC professionals can determine the most effective and economical  control measures based on this.
-* Develop a visualization tools to aid in model parameter investigation, selection, and outcomes.
+* Develop visualization tools to aid in model parameter investigation, selection, and outcomes.
 * The tools can be used to investigate the sensitivity of the parameters of the model.

 ## Team Progress: